influxdata/telegraf/plugins/aggregators/final/README.md

 # Final Aggregator Plugin

-The final aggregator emits the last metric of a contiguous series.
-A contiguous series is defined as a series which receives updates within the time period in `series_timeout`.
+This plugin emits the last metric of a contiguous series, defined as a series which receives updates within the time period in `series_timeout`.
 The contiguous series may be longer than the time interval defined by `period`.
+When a series has not been updated within the `series_timeout`, the last metric is emitted.

+Alternatively, the plugin emits the last metric in the `period` for the `periodic` output strategy.

-This is useful for getting the final value for data sources that produce discrete time series such as procstat, cgroup, kubernetes etc.
+This is useful for getting the final value for data sources that produce discrete time series such as procstat, cgroup, kubernetes etc. or to downsample metrics collected at a higher frequency.

-When a series has not been updated within the time defined in `series_timeout`, the last metric is emitted with the `_final` appended.
+> [!NOTE]
+> All emited metrics do have fields with `_final` appended to the field-name
+> by default.

+⭐ Telegraf v1.11.0
+💻 all

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->